-To be clear, we’re talking about the neighborhood in Northwest Jacksonville … not the fabled fictional hideout.
+To be clear, we’re talking about the Northwest Jacksonville neighborhood … not the fabled fictional hideout.

-The House District 14 race between Kim Daniels and Leslie Jean-Bart has gotten increasingly personal with each passing week, but Saturday saw a new milestone.
+The House District 14 race between Kim Daniels and Leslie Jean-Bart has become increasingly personal with each passing week, but Saturday saw a new milestone.

-The allegation from Jean-Bart’s camp: Daniels’ team was trailing Jean-Bart’s canvassers, with candidate Daniels herself becoming confrontational with Jean-Bart’s team, even intimidating some canvassers who were as young as 16.
+The allegation from Jean-Bart’s camp: Daniels’ team was trailing Jean-Bart’s canvassers, with candidate Daniels herself becoming confrontational with Jean-Bart’s team, even intimidating some canvassers as young as 16.

 FloridaPolitics.com spoke with Angie Nixon of the Jean-Bart campaign Saturday evening, just after police left her house.
 She told a tale of tactics from the Daniels campaign that crossed the line, with the candidate herself “yelling at children about signs and knocking on doors.”

 A video records Daniels asserting “I don’t need nobody’s signs in that neighborhood but mine,” as “7413” is “where had Mike Mike,” one of her sons.